microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 | Not configured | Evaluation mode capacity is available for download.
 Beyond that, the API fails with error code `402` (Payment Required). |
 | Configured | Unlimited meeting content is available for download and priced based on per minute of content, as described in the following table.
 Engineering RPS limits still apply. |

 The following table lists the price for use for Teams meeting APIs.
+These prices are applicable to both /beta and /v1.0 endpoints.

 | APIs | [Seeded capacity](#seeded-capacity) | [Price for use (From 1/1/24)](#payment-and-billing) | Price for use (before 1/1/24) | Notes |
 |:---------------------------------------------------------------|:----------------|:-------|:------|